AskMeAgain/Event-Meshinery/modules/spring-config/meshinery-spring.md

 This package provides an AutoConfiguration class which you can use to bootstrap your applications.

-## Installation
+## Setup

 Add @EnableMeshinery to your spring configuration and provide MeshineryTask Beans.
-The autoconfiguration will pickup the MeshineryTasks and run the schedule automatically.
+The autoconfiguration will pickup the MeshineryTasks and run the Tasks automatically.

 ## Properties